awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 With `io2` Block Express volumes, you can provision volumes with:
 + Sub\-millisecond average latency
 + Storage capacity up to 64 TiB \(65,536 GiB\)
 + Provisioned IOPS up to 256,000, with an IOPS:GiB ratio of 1,000:1\.
-Maximum IOPS can be provisioned with volumes 256 GiB in size and larger \(1,000 IOPS x 256 GiB = 256,000 IOPS\)\.
+Maximum IOPS can be provisioned with volumes 256 GiB in size and larger \(1,000 IOPS × 256 GiB = 256,000 IOPS\)\.
 + Volume throughput up to 4,000 MiB/s\.
 Throughput scales proportionally up to 0\.256 MiB/s per provisioned IOPS\.
 Maximum throughput can be achieved at 16,000 IOPS or higher\.

 ![\[Throughput limits for io2 Block Express volumes\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/io2_bx.png)